Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 Contraindications

 Polysorb can be used both in monotherapy and in combination with other drugs.
-In the latter case, it does not absorb these drugs, but prolongs and enhances their action.
-Polysorb does not have a damaging effect on the skin, mucous membrane of the gastrointestinal tract, internal organs, does not disrupt the functions of the respiratory, cardiovascular, urinary, endocrine and nervous systems.
-Long-term (up to 6 months) intragastric administration of Polysorb does not violate the parameters of metabolism, hematological parameters, immunological status.
-The drug does not have embryotoxic and teratogenic effects.
+In the latter case, it does not absorb these drugs, but prolongs and enhances their effect.
+Polysorb does not have a damaging effect on the skin, gastrointestinal mucosa, internal organs, and does not disrupt the functions of the respiratory, cardiovascular, urinary, endocrine and nervous systems.
+Long-term (up to 6 months) intragastric administration of Polysorb does not affect metabolic rates, hematological parameters, or immunological status.
+The drug does not have embryotoxic or teratogenic effects.

-Polisorb reduces the effect of other drugs taken at the same time.
+Polysorb reduces the effect of other medications taken at the same time.

-The children's body is in the process of formation and can not always fight back bacteria, allergens and toxins.
-And at the same time, the child continuously learns the world, managing to contact with a much larger number of harmful and toxic compounds than adults.
-That is why it is so often necessary to give Polysorb to children.
+The child's body is in the process of formation and cannot always fight back bacteria, allergens and toxins.
+And at the same time, the child continuously learns about the world, managing to come into contact with a much larger number of harmful and toxic compounds than adults.
+This is why it is so often necessary to give Polysorb to children.
 The instructions for use even have a special section with detailed dosages for different ages.

 You will learn: